phdargen/lhcb-analysis-Bs2DsKPiPi/TD-MINT2/README.md

 # Compile code:
 Go to user directory:

+cd /src/Users/dargent/

+Toy fit with full PDF:

+cd /BsDsKpipi_TD

+Toy fit with TD PDF (DsK like) and test with B2DX-Fitter classes:

-cd /src/Users/dargent/BsDsKpipi_TD/
+cd /B2DX-Tests

 make -j 2

 # Run it:
-All options like number of generated events, amplitude model etc. are set in steering file:
+All options like number of generated events, amplitude model etc. are set in steering files:

 TD_Bs.txt

+(timeFit.txt)

+see README in the corresponding directories for more information

-./ampFit < TD_Bs.txt (> out.txt)
+./ampFit 0 < TD_Bs.txt

+(./timeFit < timeFit.txt)

 # How to use classes from B2DXFitter?